About John Kiehne

 He wants to see Missouri become a prime destination- not just a flyover state.
 He believes that that best way to achieve this goal is create and support policies that help Missouri residents to be healthier, smarter, safer and more prosperous.

-John’s career as a professional music performer began during his high school years and he often performed around the St. Louis area with a variety of rock bands while still working to stay current with homework for school.
+John’s career as a professional music performer began during his high school years and he often performed around the St. Louis area with a variety of rock bands while still working to stay current with homework and participating in school band activities.

-John performed around the Midwest and toured the U.S. on a number of occasions after graduating from high school and into his early twenties.
+After graduating from high school and into his early twenties John performed around the Midwest and toured the U.S. on a number of occasions.
 During this period he also attended college at the University of Mo.- St. Louis and Webster University.

 In 1991 John moved to Boston, MA in order to seek out better playing opportunities where he then lived, worked and played for 10 years.
 While in Boston John performed and recorded with a variety of musical groups as well as working as a sound engineer, an office assistant for a spine surgeon and working in a variety of restaurant jobs from washing dishes to cooking, serving and managing.

-John is married to Michelle Kiehne- his wife of 10 years and he has 4 grown children- one biological of his own and a niece and 2 nephews that he and Michelle raised as well.
-He and Michelle now spend a lot of time watching their great niece and keeping up with a 2 year-old toddler as well as acting as continuing to act as foster care advocates.
-John and Michelle are currently expecting a grandchild and another great niece in the near future.
+John is married to Michelle Kiehne- his wife of 11 years and he has 4 grown children- one biological of his own and a niece and 2 nephews that he and Michelle raised as well.
+He and Michelle now raise their great nieces as well as acting as adult guardians.
+John and Michelle lived in West St. Louis County while their kids were attending school and in Wildwood when their niece graduated from Eureka High School.
+They lived as “empty nesters" in Labadie, MO for a number of years and now take care of a number of family members while also pursuing careers, trying to be more active in their community and trying to make some time for recreation.

 John is running to be a Missouri State Representative with the intention of helping to craft and pass legislation that is effective and good for all Missouri residents- not just a select few.
 He also sees the needs for not only himself but for his African American wife and family, his elderly parents, educators, family farmers, entrepreneurs and so forth as well as the great needs of at-risk children and families.
 He believes that a rising tide raises all boats and that most Americans share values of kindness and honesty as well as possessing an unstoppable work ethic and desire to progress beyond the borders of our country and our imaginations.
 John’s mission is to work to make Missouri more peaceful, healthy and prosperous so that we can have a State that we can all be proud to call home.